ibexa/documentation-developer/docs/tutorials/generic_field_type/3_create_form_for_point2d.md

 }
 ```

-Finally, add a field that will enable you to add values to the Field Type in the content edition form in `src/Form/Type/Point2DType.php`:
+Finally, add `configureOptions` method and set default value of `data_class` to `Value::class`.
+It will allow your form to work on this object.

 ```php
 <?php